Research to Date

 Current / Future Research Focus

 Using our bioreactors we can enable simultaneous mechanical loading and electrical stimulation as well as controlled infusion of amino acids to the elderly bioengineered skeletal muscle and compare this with bioengineered muscle from young healthy adults.
 This will help us understand the mechanisms underlying the blunted response to exercise and nutrients observed in aged human vs. young adult muscle.
+We have published these methods in Turner et al., 2018, Methods in Molecular Biology.
+Daniel Turner has also gone on to publish work in The Journal of Cellular Physiology from his PhD where he determined that mechanical loading in bioengineered muscle in-vitro recapitulates gene expression signatures similar to that observed after resistance exercise in humans in-vivo (Turner et al., 2021, Link, PDF).

 Importantly, because these are in-vitro (in-culture) human systems we can undertake genome engineering or pharmacological treatments in a more physiologically relevant (to humans) environment, as a tool for pre-clinical screening, without unwarranted studies in animals.